 Aggressive Driving: The fact that Los Angeles suffers from “crippling traffic congestion” often contributes to dangerous driving behaviors.
 Drivers become impatient and resort to behaviors that put themselves and others in harm’s way.
 This includes speeding, tailgating, making dangerous or illegal turns, and changing lanes rapidly without signaling.

 Nighttime Driving: Drivers are more likely to be fatigued or under the influence when operating a motor vehicle at night.
-Statistics show that nighttime accidents increased by 15 percent between 2015 and 2016.
+Statistics show that nighttime accidents make up 10% of all traffic deaths.

 Distracted Driving: Thanks to advances in technology, drivers are becoming more and more distracted behind the wheel.
 It’s not uncommon to see a driver focused on their smartphone rather than the traffic around them.

 Texting, checking social media, or talking on the phone prevents drivers from seeing traffic signals, identifying bicyclists and pedestrians, and maintaining their lane of traffic.
 The rise in accidents across Los Angeles can be attributed, in large part, to distracted driving practices.

 City lawmakers have realized that its roads and highways are becoming increasingly dangerous for commuters, bicyclists, and pedestrians.
 In recent years, the city has embraced many changes that are intended to combat poor road conditions and dangerous driving habits.

 Vision Zero: Los Angeles plans to eliminate traffic deaths by 2025.
 How?
 The Vision Zero Initiative.
 With Vision Zero, the city plans to: